Cogges/cogges.github.io/data-protection-policy.md

 ## Lawful Purpose
 Cogges will use your data for three main purposes:
-1. The day-to-day administration of the church; e.g. pastoral care and oversight including calls and visits, preparation of ministry rotas, maintaining financial records of giving for audit and tax purposes.
+1. The day-to-day administration of Cogges; e.g. pastoral care and oversight including calls and visits, preparation of ministry rotas, maintaining financial records of giving for audit and tax purposes.
 2. Contacting you to keep you informed of church activities and events.
 3. Statistical analysis; gaining a better understanding of church demographics.

 ## Applying the principles

-- All staff and volunteers who process Personal Data on behalf of the church will be required to agree to sign our Data Processor agreement.
+- All staff and volunteers who process Personal Data on behalf of Cogges will be required to agree to sign our Data Processor agreement.
 - The PCC will appoint the Church’s Data Protection Officer.
 All questions and concerns in relation to this policy should be addressed to them.
 - When personal information is collected we will ensure that
     + this information is necessary for church purposes